Hurricane Irma leaves more than 1 million without power in Puerto Rico

 - It skirted Puerto Rico Wednesday night, and left more than 1 million people without power.

-- At least five people have been killed: four in St. Martin and one in Barbuda.
+- At least 12 people have been killed: four in St. Martin and one in Barbuda.

 Miami has been in the path of Irma's destructive eye wall with less than 60 hours until initial impact.